omicsEye/btest/README.md

 # btest #

-Block-wise association testing (btest) is a method for general purpose,  and well-powered association discovery in paired multi-omic datasets.
+btest: a method to link, rank, and visualize associations among omics features across multi-omics datasets The tool is for general purpose,  and well-powered association discovery in paired multi-omic datasets.

 ----

 **Citation:**

-Bahar Sayoldin, Keith A. Crandall,  Ali Rahnavard, *btest: link, rank, and visulize associations among omics features across multi-omics datasets* [https://rahnavard.org/btest](https://rahnavard.org/btest)
+Bahar Sayoldin, Keith A. Crandall,  Ali Rahnavard, *btest: link, rank, and visualize associations among omics features across multi-omics datasets* [https://rahnavard.org/btest](https://rahnavard.org/btest)

 * For installation and a quick demo, read the [Initial Installation]((#initial-installation))